noawe-boi/NoahsObsidianSync/Business Year 11 FA2.md

 #### Opportunities
 Niche Market: Success within its Niche would come with strong support both in attention and financially in the form of sales.
 Enough attention and it will break out of its niche.
-Integration potential future products or ecosystems: allowing future products to collaborate
+Integration potential future products or ecosystems: allowing future or existing products from PA or other brands to work in conjunction with the HiChord

 #### Threats
 Competitors: 'Teenage engineering' (TA) makes similar products that are considered